Cue the piano:

 Perfection Game Retrospective: Online

 My favorite retrospective activity is Perfection Game.
 Perfection Game is the single best activity to give or receive feedback about anything.
-It’s an excellent tool for teammates to reflect on their performance as a team and agree on the most important improvement to make together.

 Lean Coffee is another great way to facilitate a productive meeting.
 I often use Lean Coffee to host conversations with groups of eight or fewer people.
 This Lean Coffee template includes all the instructions and tools you need to facilitate a great discussion.